startniksa/eCommerce-data/Readme.md

 This is a URL with a running application.
 The user needs to log in with a Google Account, then click on Runtime > Run All (Ctrl + F9).

-The Jupyer Notebook code contains a data pipeline that will ensure regular updates in data storage.
+The Jupyter Notebook code contains a data pipeline that will ensure regular updates in data storage.

 The code runs some reasonable aggregations.